pydemo/databuddy/Docs/SQLServer/Extract/Extracting_Table_Data_From_SQLServer_to_CSV_File.md

 ```

 ##Checking the results
-Check job results at the bottom:
+Check job results at the bottom of the black CLI window:
 ```
 ############################################################
 2015-05-28 22:51:38,997 - ssexp-csv - INFO - Done.